josiahls/lawnbot_ws/README.md

             <li>There is a bug with the default turtlebot.
 It is incompatable with the current
              version of gazebo without modifying default xml of the model.
 Specifically there something wrong with the motors.</li>
             <li>for creating an empty world: roslaunch gazebo_ros empty_world.launch </li>
+            <li>Note for model building in blender, you need to use the blender renderer, then simply export the material </li>
         </ol>
     </p>
 </body>